Jacobians of Graphs via Edges and Iwasawa Theory: The Iwasawa Module

 Write $\Gamma_n = \operatorname{Gal}(X_n/X_0)$, and let $\Gamma = \varprojlim \Gamma_n$, so that $\Gamma \cong \Z_p$.
 Fix a topological generator $\gamma$ of $\Gamma$, so that the class of $\gamma$ in the quotient $\Gamma_n$ will generate $\Gamma_n$.
 In addition, let $\Gamma^{(n)} = \overline{\langle \gamma^{p^n} \rangle} \subset \Gamma$ be the kernel of the projection to $\Gamma_n$.
 We let $\Lambda = \varprojlim \Z_p[\Gamma_n]$ be the completed group ring, which we also denote as $\Lambda = \Z_p[[\Gamma]]$. $\Lambda$ is isomorphic to the standard power series ring $\Z_p[[T]]$ by the continuous homomorphism $\gamma \mapsto T+1$.

 \begin{rem} Since we focus on finite graphs here, there is no graph $X_\infty = \varprojlim X_n$.
 However, there is a theory of profinite graphs into which this graph would fit.
-For intuition, one may think of an infinite graph $X_\infty$ living at the top of the $\Z_p$ tower, though this is not necessary for what we do here.
+For intuition, one may think of an infinite graph $X_\infty$ living at the top of the $\Z_p$ tower; this is done in, e.g., \cite{Kataoka,KM}, though this is not necessary for what we do here.
 With this, we have the added intuition that $\Gamma^{(n)} = \operatorname{Gal}(X_\infty/X_n)$. \end{rem}